Tips for Making it Through Car Trips Long and Short this Holiday Season

 - Nipple cream/lubricant

-- Baby toys.
 Other than sleeping, your baby will need some stimulus to stay entertained.
 Babies will basically keep themselves entertained playing with anything so be sure to bring some small, portable baby toys.
 I’d highly suggest ones that don’t play music or light up.
-Although this may be fun for a few minutes hearing that over and over again for your 3 hour drive to Grandma’s house may drive you and your husband crazy.
+Although this may be fun for a few minutes hearing that over and over again for your three hour drive to Grandma’s house may drive your family crazy.

-- First aid kit.
-Always a good idea.
+We can't talk about being prepared without talking about having a first aid kit.
+Having additional supplies for your infant, baby, or toddler should now be a part of your first aid kit.
+That might mean infant pain relievers, Pedialyte, or other supplies.
 Hopefully you won’t need to use this but you don’t want to be in a situation where you might need a band aide and not have one.
 This is something that you could just keep in your car for emergency use.

-- Few changes of clothing.
 You never know when there’s going to be an accident or explosion.
-The worse thing is to be caught without an outfit change or worse, a diaper!
+The worst thing is to be caught without an outfit change or worse, a diaper!
 Don’t be that parent.
 Bring a few extra changes of clothing just in case this happens.

 Finally, a very helpful tip would be to either borrow or order some baby necessities to have delivered to your destination so you don’t have to lug your entire house with you.
 You can easily amazon extra diapers, wipes, ointments, creams, etc. that you can use and then throw away when there.
 You may even be able to borrow some baby equipment from other family members too.
 That is always very convenient.